Methrat0n/spyrals.github.io/README.md

 ## How change the website content ( site facade )

-Go on github : ([github Spyals-IO / Spyrals-io.github.io](https://github.com/Spyrals-IO/Spyrals-io.github.io)) <br />
-__You should Arrive on the section called " Code "__

 ### For texts
-- Click on the file called " config.json "
+- Click on the file called " config.prod.json "
-- Click on edit
+- Click on the descending arrow just besides the pen, himself besides "Blame".
+- Click "Open in github.dev"
 - CTRL+F word / sentence you would like to change
-- Change all blue values in quote you'd like to change
+- Change all values you wants

 Commit after that.
-Don't forget to comment why you've done this for the well understanding of your teamates To check your changes were taken into account : reclick on the section " Code " and you will find an orange point / a green checked on the top of the list.
+Don't forget to comment why you've done this for the well understanding of your teammates To check your changes were taken into account : reclick on the section " Code " and you will find an orange point / a green checked on the top of the list.
 When the green point is checked you can observe your changes on spyrals.fr

 ### For images